Chipdelmal/Chipdelmal.github.io/_dataViz/2022-06-17-LastfmNetwork.md

 <br>

-Turning my last.fm music scrobbles into a transitions network to detect patterns.
+Turning my last.fm scrobbles into a transitions network to detect patterns in my music-listening habits.

 <!--more-->